 "Covered regulatory action" means any substantive action in a rulemaking, initiated after the date of this order or for which a Notice of Proposed Rulemaking is published 1 year after the date of this order, that is likely to result in a rule that may be "economically significant" under Executive Order 12866 (a rulemaking that has an annual effect on the economy of $100 million or more or would adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities).

-“Best interests of the child” includes but is not limited to a child’s safety; mental, emotional and physical health; relationship and attachments with a parent, legal guardian, sibling, or other extended family or tribe or community member; holistic well-being (including economic security, quality education, and healthy development); liberty; ability; and identity (including race, ethnicity, religion, gender, gender identity, sexual orientation, disability, and immigration status).
+“Best interests of the child” includes but is not limited to a child’s safety; mental, emotional and physical health; relationship and attachments with a parent, legal guardian, sibling, or other extended family or tribe or community member; holistic well-being (including economic security, quality education, and healthy development); protection from violence (including sexual, physical, and emotional abuse); liberty; ability; and identity (including race, ethnicity, religion, gender, gender identity, sexual orientation, disability, and immigration status).

 Section 3.
 Inter-Agency Task Force on Children